-Lymphedema can be treated basically in two ways which are physical therapy and surgery.
+Lymphedema treatment can be basically done in two ways, which are physical therapy and surgery.

 Physical therapy process includes complex decongestive physiotherapy, manual lymph drainage, compression bandaging and exercise.
 A special lymph drainage massage applied completely manually to patients, a compression treatment carried out by special bandages for lymphedema following the massage and self-massage are applied in complex decongestive physiotherapy.

 20-30 treatment sessions are applied depending on the patient’s situation.
 Pressure garments with appropriate pressure are given to the patient following the treatment.
 Realization of free flow of the lymph fluid blocked in the lymph system is achieved through manual lymphatic drainage technique.
 Manual lymphatic drainage is a special massage technique which is applied by hand and its purpose is; to take the lymph fluid from the edematous region and ensure the flow thereof to other parts of the body.